INTERESTING FACTS ABOUT

 Adult female Ruby-throated Hummingbirds (RTHU) are 15-20% larger than adult males

-MASS: About 3-4g (a nickel weighs about 5g); may nearly double mass prior to migration by putting on extra fat
+MASS: About 3-4g (a nickel weighs about 5g); RTHU may nearly double mass prior to migration by putting on extra fat

 LENGTH: About 8.5cm (3.5") from tip of bill to tip of tail

-FLEDGLING SIZE: Hummingbirds are full-grown when they leave the nest; baby hummingbirds cannot fly
+FLEDGLING SIZE: Hummingbirds are full-grown when they leave the nest; baby hummingbirds CANNOT fly

 Up to Top of Page